 Since we first started collaborating with the UK and Swiss Governments on the Sudokkho programme in 2016, it has reached 16,000 workers in more than 50 factories in Bangladesh.

 Unfortunately, the Covid 19 pandemic’s impact on this and other programmes has been significant and continues still.
-But workers and managers have given Primark so much positive feedback on the Sudokkho programme, that our team is now preparing to relaunch the programme as the Sudokkho Factory Based Training programme.
+But workers and managers have given Primark so much positive feedback on the Sudokkho programme, we decided to continue to support the programme within our supply chain, funding all costs and delivering the programme through our programme partners, RBC.

 Primark Programmes for Women and Vulnerable Workers